VidathD/tryhackme/modules/BurpSuite/burpsuitebasics/README.md

     ![Screenshot showing the successful XSS attack](assets/t14q5.png)

     > Press "Forward" button and check the browser.
+You should see a popup like shown above.

     ```
     No answer needed
     ```

-6.
+6. Congratulations, you bypassed the filter!

+    Don't expect it to be quite so easy in real life, but this should hopefully give you an idea of the kind of situation in which Burp Proxy can be useful.

+    > Most websites have some form of XSS protection.
+So, it won't be this easy in real life.

+    ```
+    No answer needed
+    ```

+---

+# Task 15 [Conclusion] Room Conclusion

+**Room conclusion and link to (../burpsuiterepeater**